OWRC/interpolants/interpolation/climate-sources.md

 Precipitation is offered as rainfall and snowfall amounts to the tenth of a millimetre.

-## Environment Canada: Regional Deterministic Precipitation Analysis (RDPA)
+## ECCC: Regional Deterministic Precipitation Analysis (RDPA)
 <!-- #### (*2002—present, over a sequence of versions*) -->
 The [Regional Deterministic Precipitation Analysis (RDPA)](https://weather.gc.ca/grib/grib2_RDPA_ps10km_e.html), which is based on the [Canadian Precipitation Analysis (CaPA) system](https://collaboration.cmc.ec.gc.ca/cmc/cmoi/product_guide/docs/lib/capa_information_leaflet_20141118_en.pdf), provides a country-wide field of 6-hourly precipitation accumulations.
 The CaPA-RDPA products has gone through a number of version changes since the turn of the century.
 The data are updated in near real-time, meaning that the current state of precipitation patterns can be made immediately available.

 Simply put, CaPA-RDPA is an amalgamation of near-cast weather model predictions corrected by RADAR data and ground-truthed using a select set of weather stations.
 Essentially, CaPA-RDPA is a [*data assimilation system* (DAS)](https://www.ecmwf.int/en/research/data-assimilation) that provides users with the best-possible spatial distribution of precipitation, necessary for analyzing hydrology at the regional scale like the ORMGP jurisdiction.

 Recently (2017), a high-resolution format of the RDPA system was released.
-The HRPDA ([High Resolution Deterministic Precipitation Analysis](https://eccc-msc.github.io/open-data/msc-data/nwp_hrdpa/readme_hrdpa_en/)) supplies a ~2.5km resolution 6-hourly precipitation field, in contrast to the ~10-15km resolution of the original RDPA product.
+The **HRPDA** ([High Resolution Deterministic Precipitation Analysis](https://eccc-msc.github.io/open-data/msc-data/nwp_hrdpa/readme_hrdpa_en/)) supplies a ~2.5km resolution 6-hourly precipitation field, in contrast to the ~10-15km resolution of the original RDPA product.

 While the CaPA-RDPA vector data fields can be acquired from Environment Canada in GRIB2 format, the ORMGP has sourced their data from the [Canadian Surface Prediction Archive (CaSPAr)](https://caspar-data.ca/), as their archive holds the original raw data (EC's GRIB2 format is re-interpolated to a polar-stereographic grid) and the CaSPAr platform allows users to crop their area of interest.